learn-co-curriculum/react-hooks-redux-why-redux/README.md

 # Why Redux?

+## Learning Goals

+- Explain how **Redux** encourages a single source of truth
+- Explain how actions fit into the Redux flow

-## Objectives
+## Introduction

 In this lesson, we will learn about the Redux architecture for building web applications.
-By the end of the lesson you will be able to:

-- Understand how **Redux** encourages a single source of truth.
-- Understand how actions fit into the Redux flow.

 ## Benefits of Moving to Redux